-The geography of focus is the Caribbean and Latin America and the sectors of focus are telecommunications, financial services and energy.
+The geography of focus is the Caribbean and Latin America (with a particular focus on Colombia, Panama, and Costa Rica).
+The sectors of focus are telecommunications, consumer goods, financial services and energy.
 The combination of scarcity of capital, extensive experience of PPE, the investment advisory team behind PCF II, and regional access to a robust pipeline of potential transactions has created a successful formula for investing, which was manifested in the first private equity fund managed by PPE.
 The Company may co-invest with PCF II in equity or debt securities of private companies located in the Caribbean and Latin America.
 The Company committed USD\$32 million to PCF II and, accordingly, is permitted to participate in co-investments on a no fee/ no carry basis up to the amount of its capital commitment and thereafter on a negotiated basis.